Ryan8765/deployqb/README.md

 This will append the above query string to the URL's when launching.

 ## Final Note
 DO NOT use this tool on public computers.
-User tokens and application tokens are encrypted on the users machine, but you should never use this tool on a machine that others have access to.
+User tokens and and application tokens are managed by Keychain, Secret Service API/libsecret or the Credential Vault on windows.